ezEngine/docs-src/pages/docs/Miscellaneous/blackboards.md

 In C++ code you can use the `ezBlackboard` data structure directly.
 In scenes and [prefabs](../prefabs/prefabs-overview.md) you can attach a [blackboard component](blackboard-component.md) to an object.
 Systems that require a blackboard to function, such as [animation controllers](../animation/skeletal-animation/animation-controller/animation-controller-component.md), will traverse the object hierarchy upwards to find a blackboard component which they can use to read and write their state.

+## Global Blackboards

+Through the [blackboard component](blackboard-component.md) you create *local blackbards* that store object specific data and usually are used within that object hierarchy.

+However, you can also create *global blackboards*.
+These will exist as long as anyone references them.
+If, for instance, a [game state](../runtime/application/game-state.md) holds on to a global blackboard, it will be available throughout the application lifetime, even across worlds.

+Global blackboards are created from C++ using `ezBlackboard::GetOrCreateGlobal()` and providing a name.
+All global blackboards are identified by name, meaning that you can have many different ones, for different purposes.

+Similarly, if `ezBlackboardComponent::FindBlackboard()` is used, and a non-empty name is provided, a global blackboard may get created, if no other matching blackboard is available.

 ## See Also

 * [Blackboard Component](blackboard-component.md)